Very Early Signs of Pregnancy – 10 Pregnancy Signs You Should Know

 Breast Changes

-Changes in breasts can also indicate pregnancy at a very early stage.
+Changes in the breasts can also indicate pregnancy at a very early stage.
 There’s a rapid change in the hormone levels of a woman after she conceives.
 These hormonal changes may cause the breasts to swell, tingle or become sore within a couple of weeks.
-They might also feel fuller or heavier or even get tender to touch sometimes as well.
-Darkening of areola, the area that encircles the nipples, can also be observed.
+They might also feel fuller or heavier or even get tender to the touch sometimes as well.
+Darkening of the areola, the area that encircles the nipples, can also be observed.

 Fatigue